Legumes, Nuts & Seeds

 Hickories, Carya spp., are native American trees common throughout the eastern deciduous forest.
 Butternut hickories contain a large amount of tannin and are not suitable for food but are eaten by livestock.
 Another group has sweetish edible nuts, the best of these being the Shagbark Hickory, Carya ovata and Shellbark Hickory, Carya laciniosa.
 These can be some of the finest of the wild nuts in North America and they have excellent storage qualities.
 The trees show promise under selection and experimentation.
 They can be grafted and crossed and many new varieties adapted to a wide range of soil and climatic conditions have been produced.
 The nuts yield a fine salad oil and the wood is a valuable timber.
 The bark, which frequently sloughs off, is used in smoking meats.

 Macadamia trees, Macadamia ternifolia, are native to northeastern Australia.
 They produce a nut also known as Queensland Nuts.
 The tree has been introduced into other subtropical areas of both hemispheres.
 It has become of considerable commercial importance in Hawaii.
 Both thin-shelled and thick-shelled varieties are grown.
-The kernels have a sweet flavor that is enhanced by roasting and a rich oil.
+The kernels have a sweet flavor that is enhanced by roasting in a rich oil.
 Hard shell varieties are very difficult to break open.
 Hard-shelled varieties are extremely difficult to break open.